anniutina/SUM/README.md

 * [Public Transport queries](https://github.com/RafalKucharskiPK/query_PT)
 * [ExMAS](https://github.com/RafalKucharskiPK/ExMAS/tree/master/ExMAS)
 ### The roadmap of the current project for the city:
-1) Create demand dataset.
-Sampling done according to the established movement models.
+1) Create a demand dataset.
+Sampling is done according to the established travel patterns.

  ![OD](https://github.com/OlhaShulikaUJ/SUM_project/blob/main/OD.png)

-2) Calculate utitiles of different transport modes:
+2) Calculate utilities of different transport modes:

   a) Utility of PT for trips from O to D: $U_{PT:O\to \overline{D}}$